mmertc/Python-Labs/README.md

 # Python-Labs
-Some python programs I did as coursework.
+Some python programs I made as coursework.